Shadow Of The Rockies Trail

 We ride into Logan New Mexico relieved we missed the strong storm.....barely.

-We pulled into town where I noticed my front tire was flat as a flitter.
+We pulled into town where it was pointed out to me my front tire was flat as a flitter.

 That was my 2nd flat of the trip----the first was in Kansas.......a rear flat.